 - Learn how to be a good listener.
 Practice "active listening" and use every conversation as an opportunity to better understand other people's points of view - Talk to other students, teachers or experts to learn more about topics covered in class.
 Try to be prepared with good questions - Ask your teacher about working in pairs or groups, or participating in projects with other classes, to encourage discussion.
-Outside of class, join or form a study group - Get involved in a social cause that relates to a topic you're studying, or volunteer to mentor other students in a subject you know well be est for you.
+Outside of class, join or form a study group - Get involved in a social cause that relates to a topic you're studying, or volunteer to mentor other students in a subject you know well - Take part in role playing, presentations, debates and group activities

 There are many tools available - including books, courses, videos and websites - to help improve your relationship skills.
 Some are better than others, so be sure to select a good quality resource.
 If possible, try to get feedback or recommendations from people who have used that resource before Be observant.
 Pay attention to people's facial expressions and posture.
 Try to spend more time listening than talking.
+By being sensitive to others' perspectives, emotions and motives, you can adapt your response to what is needed -

-By being sensitive to others' perspectives, emotions and motives, you can adapt your response to what is needed - and provide support, encouragement, an opinion or advice, for example П Get involved in volunteering, mentoring or charity work.
-These activities can improve your ability to feel empathy, understand others' points of view and build your communication skills Expand your network.
-Interact with people of different ages, cultures and skill sets
+The following recommendations are based on your results.
+Consider each and select the ones you think would work by being sensitive to others perspectives, emotions and motives, you can adapt your response to what is needed and provide support, encouragement, an opinion or advice, for example П Get involved in volunteering, mentoring or charity work.
+These activities can improve your ability to feel empathy, understand others' points of view and build your communication skills

+• •

+Expand your network.
+Interact with people of different ages, cultures and skil

+sets